Skip navigation.

 21. Do you have any questions or reservations concerning the Constitution of Grace Bible Church?

-"Deaconess" is simply the feminine form of "deacon," which literally means "table waiter."
-Deacons are servants of the church.
+“Deaconess” is simply the feminine form of “deacon,” which literally means “table waiter.”
+Deacons & Deaconesses are servants of the church.
 The Apostles charged certain men to help serve with the temporal affairs of the church (Acts 6:1-6).
-In practical terms Deacons assist the Elders as directed, and they have to meet certain spiritual qualifications (1 Timothy 3:8-13).
-In the same way, Deaconesses are godly women who are servants of the church who assist the Elders as directed, and they must meet certain qualifications.
-General Qualifications of a godly woman are seen in demonstrating the "fruit of the Spirit" in Galatians 5:22,23 and in passages such as 1 Timothy 2:9-15; Titus 2:3-5 and 1 Peter 3:1-6.
-Specific qualifications are listed in 1 Timothy 3:11
+In practical terms Deacons assist the Elders as directed and they have to meet certain spiritual qualifications (1 Timothy 3:8-13).
+In the same way, Deaconesses are godly women who are servants of the church who assist the Elders as directed and they must meet certain qualifications.
+In order to emphasize the position of service, the Deaconesses at Grace Bible Church are referred to as the Women’s Servant Council (WSC).
+General Qualifications of a godly woman are seen in demonstrating the “fruit of the Spirit” in Galatians 5:22,23 and in passages such as 1 Timothy 2:9-15; Titus 2:3-5 and 1 Peter 3:1-6.
+Specific qualifications are listed in 1 Timothy 3:11.

 Galatians 5:22 (NASB) But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness, self-control; against such things there is no law.